Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Introduction

 Here, we explore certain general conditions for the stability of unconventional quantum phases which exhibit strong correlations and no spontaneous symmetry breaking.
 We are interested in the phases shaped by delocalized but uncondensed topological defects.
 A topological protection mechanism that conserves topological charge, and hence allows particles to be delocalized as well, is engaged through the confinement of instantons.
-Thus, we determine, using renormalization group, which types of instanton interactions in $D=d+1$ space-time dimensions lead to instanton confinement at zero and finite temperatures.
-While much is already known about the issues of confinement \cite{Berezinsky1972, Kosterlitz1973, Kosterlitz1974, Wilson1974, Polyakov1975, Belavin1975, tHooft1976, Kosterlitz1977, Polyakov1977, Polyakov1978, Osterwalder1978, Guth1980, Lautrup1980, Yaffe1982, Nagaosa1993, Shuryak1998, Kondo1998, zheng89, read90, Kondo1999, tHooft2000, Nagaosa2000, Yoshida2001, sachdev02e, Sudbo2002, herbut03, Herbut2004, Hermele2004, Sudbo2004, Sudbo2005, Engelhardt2005, Wang2005a, Kleinert2005, Nogueira2008, Yamamoto2008, Oglivie2012, Anber2014}, the general scope and various technical aspects of this study make it non-trivial.
-Also, the instanton context of confinement leads to several important and surprising conclusions: (i) topological order is possible at finite temperatures, (ii) relativistic correlated quantum liquids of topological defects and anti-defects are also possible at finite temperatures, with or without topological order, and (iii) there is more than one universality class of instanton deconfinement.
+We study instanton confinement as a function of temperature and interaction type in $D=d+1>2$ space-time dimensions using renormalization group.
+While much is already known about the issues of confinement \cite{Berezinsky1972, Kosterlitz1973, Kosterlitz1974, Wilson1974, Polyakov1975, Belavin1975, tHooft1976, Kosterlitz1977, Polyakov1977, Polyakov1978, Osterwalder1978, Guth1980, Lautrup1980, Yaffe1982, Nagaosa1993, Shuryak1998, Kondo1998, zheng89, read90, Kondo1999, tHooft2000, Nagaosa2000, Yoshida2001, sachdev02e, Sudbo2002, Sudbo2004, Herbut2003, Herbut2004, herbut03, Hermele2004, Sudbo2005, Engelhardt2005, Wang2005a, Kleinert2005, Nogueira2008, Yamamoto2008, Oglivie2012, Anber2014, Heydeman2023}, the general scope and various technical aspects of this study make it non-trivial.
+The instanton context of confinement leads to several important and surprising conclusions: (i) topological order is possible at finite temperatures, (ii) relativistic correlated quantum liquids of topological defects and anti-defects are also possible at finite temperatures, with or without topological order, and (iii) there is more than one universality class of instanton deconfinement.